 This is another amazing poem where Emily Dickinson deals with the subject of love and heartbreak.
 With some brilliant verses like “The Answers of the Sea unto The Motion of the Moon.”
 The celestial association of her with her love is beautiful to read.

 Like Brooms of Steel.

-The trees are stalled, the birds sit quietly without making any sound.
-This quietness around the white world will take you into a different world, if you let it.
-If you stop and listen to the silence, you will experience an inner, spiritual peace.
+The trees are stalled, and the birds sit quietly without making any sound.
+This quietness around the white world will take you into a different world if you let it.
+If you stop and listen to the silence, you will experience a feeling of inner, spiritual peace.
 That is the beautiful thing about winter.

 So those were some lesser-known Emily Dickinson poems that you needed to read!